philips-labs/kong-multispace-routing-example/README.md

 - Creates `n` spaces
 - Deploys a test app in each space
 - Deploys a Kong API gateway
-- Configures the API gateway to forward `/teamN` path to space `N` hsoted test app
+- Configures the API gateway to forward `/teamN` path to space `N` hosted test app
 - Sets up network policies for cross space container-to-container traffic

 ## usage